cs-uh-3260/s25-i1-gitpractice-Harsh2390/ARTICLE.md

 ### Vahagn Yeritsyan Comment
 The article is a great source for developers and people to understand the future trends in software development and it can help people orient their future careers and adapt quickly to a rapidly changing software engineering world.

+### Vahagn Yeritsyan Comment 2
+The article is a great source for developers and people to understand the future trends in software development and it can help people orient their future careers and adapt quickly to a rapidly changing software engineering world!!!